 Peru is world-famous for its incredible cuisine.
 From the coast to the Andes to the jungle, each region has its own delicacies.
-That makes it also one of the reason why Peru tourism is increasing constantly.
-Among the most popular local dishes is Ceviche, a typical plate made out of raw fish, lime, corn and sweet potato.
+That makes it also one of the reasons why Peru tourism is increasing constantly.
+Among the most popular local dishes is Ceviche, a typical plate made out of raw fish, lime, corn, and sweet potato.
 When thinking of Peruvian dishes, the first thing that comes to one’s mind is usually a heavily meat-garnished dish.
-You can find a restaurant serving roasted chicken at almost each corner.
+You can find a restaurant serving roasted chicken at almost every corner.
 With vegetarianism and veganism heavily on the rise, the demand for a food alternative is high.
 Whereas a few years ago, it was more difficult to find vegetarian, but especially vegan restaurants, it has changed quite a lot.

 Actually, Peruvian soil provides quite a base for vegetarian and vegan food.
-With way more than 3,000 different sorts of potatoes, four distinct corn types and a huge variety of grains, fruits and vegetables, it is a paradise of alternative food options.
+With way more than 3,000 different sorts of potatoes, four distinct corn types, and a huge variety of grains, fruits, and vegetables, it is a paradise of alternative food options.

 In Peru’s capital Lima, both districts Miraflores and Barranco, are home to plenty of vegetarian/vegan restaurants, but also in the north of Peru, for example in Trujillo and Huanchaco.
 However, especially Cusco, the main destination of millions of tourists every year, is exploding as a vegan and vegetarian hotspot.
 Plenty of restaurants offer the options of meatless food.
 Amongst the most popular vegetarian restaurants in Cusco are Green Point close to the city center.
 It offers not only dishes á la carte but also a menu including soup, main plate and something to drink.
 Rated with outstanding reviews it is definitely a place to go.
 Also on the list is Organika.
 More hidden in the alleys of Cusco it is a treasure of delicious food for everyone.
-With their homegrown ingredients it does not only offer exquisite tastes but also quality.
+With their homegrown ingredients, it does not only offer exquisite tastes but also quality.
 If you are looking for a vegan-only restaurant, check out the Salud de Luz restaurant.
-Situated very close to the city center as well, it is not only a vegan, but also a soy and gluten-free restaurant.
+Situated very close to the city center as well, it is not only a vegan but also a soy and gluten-free restaurant.

-Also typical Peruvian food, for example the above mentioned Ceviche or Lomo Saltado, which is a beef stir-free served with rice, tomato and fries, are not only available accompanied by fish or meat.
+Also typical Peruvian food, for example, the above mentioned Ceviche or Lomo Saltado, which is a beef stir-free served with rice, tomato, and fries, are not only available accompanied by fish or meat.
 Various alternatives such as mango or mushrooms for the Ceviche and mushrooms or plenty of other vegetables for the Lomo Saltado make these dishes delicious for everyone.
 When it comes to vegan food, you can turn the vegetarian option into one.
 Most of the time you can just ask to leave the grated cheese or the mayonnaise.
 That is no problem at all.
 Also, did you know there was a vegan festival held in the city of Ayacucho in 2014?
-Or that especially in small communities meat is served on rare occasions?
+Or that, especially in small communities meat, is served on rare occasions?
 Since it is more expensive to raise animals, people mostly follow a plant-based diet.

 So, Peru is well-worth visiting to experience the culinary world of this country.
 It can be greatly combined with your tours planned for your vacations in Peru.
-Each region has its own culinary focus: While the coast is home to lighter food, in the Andes you will find tasty dishes with potatoes, rice and plenty of vegetables.
-The jungle and incredible variety of fruits, banana is a staple food there and eaten raw, cooked, mashed, fried etc. Why not experiencing everything this magical country has to offer?
+Each region has its own culinary focus: While the coast is home to lighter food, in the Andes you will find tasty dishes with potatoes, rice, and plenty of vegetables.
+The jungle and an incredible variety of fruits, banana is a staple food there and eaten raw, cooked, mashed, fried, etc. Why not experiencing everything this magical country has to offer?
 While in Iquitos or Puerto Maldonado, favorite destinations in the Peruvian jungle, make sure to try their fruity food.
 Or when going to Cusco and Machu Picchu or Lima and surroundings, get a taste of the Andes and the coast.